 Chunky vegetable soup to warm ya up?
 Sounds good, huh?
-This celery root soup is jam packed with celery root and other hearty root veggies, like potato, carrot and leek.
+This celery root soup (or celeriac soup) is jam-packed with celery root and other hearty root veggies, like potato, carrot, and leek.
 It’s seriously delicious and just what you want on a cold winter day.

 Bringing you a hearty vegetable soup recipe today and I couldn’t be happier!

 There’s definitely nothing fancy here.
 Not even close.

 I’d even go ahead and say this one is pretty rustic.

 Who says something has to be fancy to taste good?